 What Is an Internship?

-- Are completed as part of a college course
+- Are completed as part of a college or university course

 - Are supervised by a college instructor/faculty member

 - Require students to practice skills or complete projects related to the students' course of study